makersacademy/chitter-challenge/README.md

 ## <a name="Installation_Instructions">Installation Instructions</a>

 1. Clone this repo to your local machine and cd into it
-2. Run the command `gem install bundle` (if you don't have bundle already)
+2. Run the command `gem install bundle` (if you don't have bundler already)
 3. When the installation completes, run `bundle`
 4. Run the server with command `rackup`
 5. Set up the required databases: